-The Advancing Education Research is committed to upholding the highest standards of publication ethics and takes all possible measures against any publication malpractices.
-All authors submitting their works to the Advancing Education Research for publication as original articles attest that the submitted works represent their authors' contributions and have not been copied or plagiarized in whole or in part from other works.
-The journal shall retract published articles if the authors are found to have committed self-plagiarism, whereby authors copy large parts of one of their previous manuscripts wordfor-word and duplicate publication, which is a form of plagiarism when authors submit previously-published work as if it were original.
+The Liceo Journal of Higher Education Research is committed to upholding the highest standards of publication ethics and takes all possible measures against any publication malpractices.
+All authors submitting their works to the Liceo Journal of Higher Education Research for publication as original articles attest that the submitted works represent their authors' contributions and have not been copied or plagiarized in whole or in part from other works.
+The journal shall retract published articles if the authors are found to have committed selfplagiarism, whereby authors copy large parts of one of their previous manuscripts word-for-word and duplicate publication, which is a form of plagiarism when authors submit previously-published work as if it were original.
 The authors acknowledge that they have disclosed all and any actual or potential conflicts of interest with their work or partial benefits associated with it.
-In the same manner, the Advancing Education Research is committed to objective and fair double-blind peer-review of the submitted for publication works and to preventing any actual or potential conflict of interests between the editorial and review personnel and the reviewed material.
+In the same manner, the Liceo Journal of Higher Education Research is committed to objective and fair double-blind peer-review of the submitted for publication works and to preventing any actual or potential conflict of interests between the editorial and review personnel and the reviewed material.
 Any departures from the above-defined rules should be reported directly to the Editor-in-Chief who are unequivocally committed to providing swift resolutions to any of such type of problems.